JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/camera/recording.md

 ## Overview

-The RotoClear recording system captures video from camera sources and stores it to local or network storage.
+The C Pro recording system captures video from camera sources and stores it to local or network storage.
 It supports multiple recording modes, formats, and metadata tagging for efficient organization and retrieval.

 ## Recording Architecture